 It didn't really matter though, because by this time, I was already on my second career leading a team of web designers at a tech startup.
 A fascination with technology is one theme that carried through my childhood.
 Lacking the Asian math gene as it were, web design was my ticket into Silicon Valley.

 Another theme that's been with me since childhood is a love for travel and photography.
 With parents living on two continents and the rest of my family on a third, I spent most of my childhood summers somewhere between Australia, California and Japan.
 I learned at a young age, that getting on a plane meant escaping my banal suburban existence, and it fast became an adventure I craved.
 I lump photography into this bucket because I got my first camera while traveling, and I loved the way it could capture those transient moments when I felt most alive.

 Imagine my delight when I moved to one of the best eating cities in America, and I discovered Yelp.
-I didn’t know anyone here back then, so I spent my evenings exploring the gastronomic wonderland that is Manhattan, and my nights writing about it for an audience that cared.
+I didn't know anyone in New York back then, so I spent my evenings exploring the gastronomic wonderland that is Manhattan, and my nights writing about it for an audience that cared.
 Like kindling on an ember, my interest in food writing was soon roaring out of control.
-One thing I love more than eating out, is cooking though, so when I finally moved into my apartment and the shininess of the endless stream of restaurants wore off, I started cooking again.
-I’d cook for friends, colleagues, or even strangers, and this endeavor would inevitably lead to a request for a recipe; to which my response was almost always “no recipe”.
+One thing I love more than eating out is cooking, though, so when I finally moved into my apartment and the shininess of the endless stream of restaurants wore off, I started cooking again.
+I'd cook for friends, colleagues, or even strangers, and this endeavor would inevitably lead to a request for a recipe; to which my response was almost always "no recipe"

 I started this blog as a place to teach my friends technique, while giving them the confidence and inspiration to cook without recipes, but it's grown into much more than that.
 It's become a place were over a hundred thousand readers like you come to check out my adventures in the kitchen each month.
 It's also become the dream job that I never knew existed as a child.